toddaustin07/Edge-ONVIF-Driver/README.md

 - **Refresh**:  a button used to force a re-initialization with the camera

 ## Device History
-All motion events, status changes, and device data updates will be captured in history.
+All motion events, status changes, and device info table updates will be captured in history.

 ## Current Limitations
 - Video